alaasayed/varies/README.md

 # varies
-It is a NodeJs web application that show some basic Tajweed rules and some exercises.
+It is a resource file that show some basic Tajweed rules and some exercises.